bcgov/jag-scss/README.md

 ORDS_HOST: The url for requesting ords and rest package.
 ORDS_USERNAME: ORDS_HOST authentication
 ORDS_PASSWORD: ORDS_HOST authentication
+ORDS_READ_TIMEOUT: Timeout in seconds which expects the response/result from ORDS.

 ### Optional Enviromental Variables
 SPLUNK_HTTP_URL: The url for the splunk hec.